Produce your RFx documents and load them on GETS. It's good practice to include a copy of the contract and your timeframes for evaluating responses.

 You may want to ask potential suppliers how they deal with the following:

 Make sure you've allowed enough time for suppliers or providers to respond to opportunities.
-The Government Rules of Sourcing (Rule 27 and Rule 31) set minimum time periods for each type of procurement process.
+The Government Procurement Rules (Rule 30 and Rule 34) set minimum time periods for each type of procurement process.

 In your planning, consider how long it will take a provider to:

 Be aware of active RFx from other agencies that might affect how much time suppliers have to respond.